Astrac/springy/README.md

 * Provide a test harness to enable in-process testing against real Elasticsearch instances
 * Be protocol independent and provide implementations for the Java API and for HTTP
 * Be container-independent and allow the user to select which kind of container to use for the response at call time

-# Project's structure

-_springy_ leverages the free monad to provide an AST that describes the operations that need to happen.
-This AST is represented via the sealed hierarchy of traits and case classes with at the topmost `IndexIOAst`; the provided DSL lifts this AST in a free monad named `IndexIO`.

-To run the computation you can use any mean that is valid for running free monads; provided in the implementation there is a naive `MonadicJavaApi` interpreter that uses the `pure` function of a provided monad type to wrap the lower-level invocations.

 # Example usage